 For years, the cost of childcare has been rising faster than wages.
 A weak and uncertain economy may be pushing parents to the breaking point https://t.co/iXL0PBXEkc

 — TIME (@TIME) October 19, 2020

-Of course, costs vary wildly, based on where you live and what features the daycare offers.
+Of course, costs vary wildly based on where you live and the daycare's features.